objectkuan/ucore_pub/summary/lab6.md

 # Lab 6: Scheduling #

 > Lab 6 is quite interesting because we just need to focus on the algorithm.
 The **Timer** part in the doc may be useless in this lab if you only want to finish it.
 But we do need to concern about the **Run Queue** and the structured scheduler.
 The RR scheduler can work once we add in the codes from Lab 1~4.
-And we need to implement the **Stride Scheduler**
+And we need to implement the **Stride Scheduler**.

 ## Stride Scheduler ##